 Whilst those that claim to represent the Sikh community advocate peaceful protest and continue to pursue the status-quo, the Indian state continues to violently disregard dissent and demonstrate it's complete intolerance for Sikh political activism in pursuit of independence.
 When the Panth faces adversarial circumstances the collective resistance we put up is not only a measure of our Panthic ability, our understanding of the conflict that we are engaged in is demonstrated by the methods we employ in our defence.

 Our challenge as Panthic activists is to build on the foundations laid by generations of Sikh revolutionaries.
-As Bapu Ji takes inspiration from the legacy of Quami Shaheeds, and acts in full awareness of the larger context of the Panthic Nishaana, Khalistan, we too must act in a way that is true to ideals of Sikh Sangarsh, and the movement for Khalistan.
+As Bapu Surat Singh Ji takes inspiration from the legacy of Quami Shaheeds, and acts in full awareness of the larger context of the Panthic Nishaana, Khalistan, we too must act in a way that is true to ideals of Sikh Sangarsh, and Khalistan.

 I believe the greatest injustice and deceit of colonialism (aside from the immense human tragedy), is to convince the native that their cultural constructs and their forms of governance are archaic, backwards and not relevant.
 The master instructs the colonised native to prefer the methods he invents and controls, further entrenching colonial constructs in the mind of the native.
 This results in obedience to subtly destructive alien ideas and ideological stagnation.
 We cannot pursue our freedom unless we use our own ideals and our own constructs, in Sikh spaces that speak to our history of resistance, our culture and language, all of which have been suppressed.